 Japan City Guides: Aomori Guide 青森

-Aomori, located in the far north of Japan is one of the country's most beautiful prefectures and the prefectural capital, Aomori city, is among Japan's most pleasant towns to visit or live.
+Aomori, located in the far north of Japan is one of the country's most beautiful prefectures, well known for its orchards.
+And the prefectural capital, Aomori city, is among Japan's most pleasant towns to visit or live.

 Located in Mutsu Bay, Aomori city retains its Edo Period grid pattern, though the city was heavily bombed in World War II.
 Most of Aomori's attractions are recent buildings including a number of contemporary architectural gems: the Wa Rasse and A-Factory near Aomori Station, Aomori Bay Bridge and the Aomori Prefecture Tourist Center (ASPAM).

 Aomori has a population of over 300,000 people and was the main crossing point to Hokkaido before the opening of the Seikan Tunnel in 1988.

 Things to see and do in Aomori City

 There are some major things to see and do within easy walking distance of Aomori Station.
 Turning left out of the station is the A-Factory (Tel: 017 752 1890) consisting of apple based workshops including a cider maker, a market and stylish cafes and restaurants with a view of the elegant span of the Aomori Bay Bridge.
 Directly opposite is the superb Wa Rasse arts and cultural center dedicated to Aomori's famous Nebuta Festival.
 On display at Wa Rasse are five floats from the previous year's Nebuta festival along with video installations, sounds, photographs and introductions to famous Nebuta artists over the ages.